 A wide variety of opportunities

-- University Convocation brings speakers, musicians or other performers -- often with a spiritual message or an ethical one -- to Cone Chapel every Thursday when Liberal Arts classes are in session, 11:30 a.m. to 12:30 p.m.
+- University Convocation brings speakers, musicians or other performers -- often with a spiritual or ethical message to Cone Chapel every Thursday when Liberal Arts classes are in session, 11:30 a.m. to 12:30 p.m.
 Check out the history of Convocation in this article!

-- Religious counseling dealing with spiritual, vocational or personal issues is available to all members of the university community.
+- Pastoral counseling dealing with spiritual, vocational or personal issues is available to all members of the university community.

 - The Office of the Chaplains/Lilly Project Library with its collection of biblical and theological reference materials, devotional literature, vocational resources and current religious magazines is open during regular business hours for browsing.
 Some materials may also be loaned to members of the campus community.